Check out the best free audiobook apps.

 Did you know an Amazon Prime membership not only offers you free shipping, music and movies, but also free audiobooks?
 That’s right!
 Prime membership gives you access to thousands of audiobooks to listen to for free (for paying members).

 If you are already paying for a prime membership, be sure to take advantage of their free books.
 I personally don’t think it’s worth paying for a membership JUST for the books.
 However, I did use their free 30 day trial membership and loved listening to free books during that time.
-If you want to try it out, sign up for the free 30 days (but remember to cancel before your trial is done).
+If you want to try it out, sign up for the free 30 days.

 There really is no reason to pay for audiobooks with all of these free audiobook apps available.
 Remember that not all audiobooks are created equal.
 Some reads have been really boring and hard to get interested in….others I haven’t been able to turn off.